henrylaynesa/henrylaynesa.github.io/about/about.md

 Hi, I'm **Henry Laynesa Jr** and welcome to my blog!

 I'm a machine learning and data science enthusiast.
 I started this site to document my thoughts, learnings, and achievements in my tech adventure.
-I aim to use my skills in tech to create high-impact solutions for self-stability and social good.
+I aim to use my skills in tech to create high-impact solutions.

 Feel free to hit me up and talk about how we can help each other reach our goals!